pjhades/tolarian-academy/crypto-coursera.md

 distinguish its cipher text from one that is encrypted with a uniformly randomly generated key.
 A conclusion: if the PRNG used by a stream cipher is secure, then the stream cipher is semantically secure.

+A possible way to attack multi-time pad is **crib dragging**, where the attacker first gets the XOR of two plain texts `m1 ^ m2`, then she may make a reasonable guess about a piece of the plain text, say `p` from `m2`, like `" the "`, which is XOR-ed with `m1 ^ m2`.
+If the attacker obtains anything readable, then her guess should probably correct and she can have `p ^ c2` to obtain the corresponding piece of the key.
+Some means can be introduced to automate this procedure, like a dictionary of useful words and phrases, a measure to estimate the "readability" of a piece of text.